-Federally Leadbeater’s Possum is classified as endangered under the Environment Protection & Biodiversity Conservation (EPBC) Act 1999.
-However an application was submitted by Professor David Lindenmayer (Australian National University) and Dr Dan Harley (Zoos Victoria) in December 2012 to have the possum upgraded to Critically Endangered.
-In December 2014, Greg Hunt, the Federal Minister for the Environment received advice from the Threatened Species Scientific Committee but has not yet (February 2015) made an announcement.
+Federally Leadbeater’s Possum is classified as Critically endangered under the Environment Protection & Biodiversity Conservation (EPBC) Act 1999, following an application was submitted by Professor David Lindenmayer (Australian National University) and Dr Dan Harley (Zoos Victoria) in December 2012 to have the possum’s status upgraded.
+In December 2014, Greg Hunt, the Federal Minister for the Environment received a Conservation Advice from the Threatened Species Scientific Committee and made the announcement on 22nd April 2015.

 In July 2014 CSIRO published The Action Plan for Australian Mammals 2012 (Woinarski et al.) which listed Leadbeater’s Possum as Critically endangered on the same IUCN criteria used for the EPBC listing.

 In spite of all these lists, Australian laws currently offer little effective protection to many threatened species.
 In 2012 a case in the Victorian Supreme Court aiming to stop logging of Leadbeater’s Possum habitat at Toolangi (MyEnvironment v VicForests) failed, showing that the FFG Act does not guarantee protection.
 Logging activities are exempted from the federal EPBC Act if they are conducted under a Regional Forest Agreement (RFA) between the state and federal governments.
 Leadbeater’s Possum habitat is logged under the Central Highlands RFA.